Iskra: A System for Inverse Geometry Processing: Applications

 In this section, we demonstrate how our system achieves its stated goals by implementing a number of inverse geometry processing problems and comparing them with alternative approaches.
 We demonstrate versatility by showing its application to four different geometry processing problems, each with a different set of requirements.
 We illustrate usability and interoperability by comparing our code to the code needed to solve these problems in declarative systems.
 Moreover, our system is interoperable with machine learning pipelines, as evidenced through its integration with a neural field~\cite{xie2022neural} in \S\ref{ss:scp}.
 Lastly, for each problem, we include a thorough timing comparison with an alternative system compatible with that problem class.

+Our experiments aim to demonstrate creative applications enabled by our framework, in addition to validation and benchmarking.
+They show how our system enables efficient implementation of unexplored classes of inverse geometric algorithms.
+For existing practical applications of inverse geometry processing, see Section~\ref{ss:diffgp}.

 First, we demonstrate how to invert a simple fairing problem~\cite{desbrun2023fairing} (\S\ref{ss:mcf}).
 Doing so repeatedly within an optimization loop necessitates fast solving of sparse linear systems; as we will see, the additional flexibility of our linear system interface enables the user to exploiting problem-specific structures to extract greater performance (Figure~\ref{fig:invmcf_time}).
 Next, we show how our system enables differentiating through the solution of a parameterization algorithm formulated as an eigenproblem~\cite{Mullen:2008:SCP}, offering a thorough comparison of various formulations.
-We then, demonstrate our system's performance on the nonlinear, non-convex ARAP problem~\cite{Sorkine:ARAP} from \S\ref{sec:prog_model}.
+We then demonstrate our system's performance on the nonlinear, non-convex ARAP problem~\cite{Sorkine:ARAP} from \S\ref{sec:prog_model}, including an example of how \texttt{iskra} could be used to fit a deformation of a registered mesh to real motion capture data (Fig.~\ref{fig:amass}).
 Finally, we compare our system's performance on the quadratic programming \emph{regularized geodesic distance problem} (RGD)~\cite{edelstein2023rgd}.
 ARAP and RGD both come with bespoke solvers proposed by the geometry processing community, namely ARAP's local-global solver and RGD's custom ADMM scheme, each of which outperforms general-purpose optimization systems for its problem class.
 As we will see, using these schemes via our fixed-point interface serves the dual purpose of performance benefits and allowing practitioners to differentiate through these algorithms without needing to reformulate them.